obsidian-tasks-group/obsidian-tasks/README.md

     ```

 In preview mode, this will list *all* tasks from your vault, regardless of their properties like status.
 This is probably not what you want.
-Therefore, Tasks allows you to filter the tasks that you want to show.
+Therefore, Tasks allows you to set query options to filter the tasks that you want to show.

-The following filters exist:
+The following query options exist:

 - `done`
 - `not done`